DonD1234-Dcode/Dcode_The-easy-way-of-coding/README.md

  Development

 - Built with **Godot Engine** (Windows Desktop export).
-- Project stripped and optimized for size (<25 MB executable).
-- Assets compressed with 7‑Zip for GitHub distribution.

 This project is licensed under the terms of the [MIT License](LICENSE).